 Because that’s what intense studio phases are about.
 Sequences of high-mid-low energy sprints or slumbers, where individual work-styles and stamina are confronted with alternate realities.
 Of what it means to create, to work collectively.
 Sometimes even single-mindedly.

-Here are some strategies to help you fire up your studio week – and they are pretty easy to implement.
+Here are some strategies to help you fire up your studio week and increase productivity.
+Spoiler: They are pretty easy to implement.

 Take care of the tracker